Installation | Topics | Beyond Lino

 command:$ pm collectstatic

-This step can be skipped if there were no changes in the static files.
+You can skip this step if there were no changes in the static files.

 Run the